Culture of Alberta: Architecture

 Perhaps the two most recognizable buildings in Calgary's skyline are the Calgary Tower (William G. Milne, 1968) and the Olympic Saddledome (Graham McCourt, 1983).
 Edmonton's most recognizable buildings are arguably the Alberta Legislature Building (Allan Merrick Jeffers and Richard Blakey, 1907) and Muttart Conservatory (Peter Hemingway, 1976).

 Dance

 Alberta is home to Canada's third largest ballet company, the Alberta Ballet Company.
 The company was founded in 1958 by Ruth Carse (1916–1999) as Dance Interlude.
 Carse had been a ballerina with the Canadian Ballet, National Ballet of Canada, and Radio City Music Hall before injury forced her into retirement in 1954.
 In 1960 it changed its name to the Edmonton Ballet Company, and in 1966 to the Alberta Ballet Company.
 Since Carse's retirement in 1975, subsequent directors have included Jeremy Leslie-Spinks, Brydon Paige, Ali Pourfarrokh, Mikko Nissinen, and Jean Grand-Maître.
 In 1990 the company merged with the Calgary City Ballet and relocated to Calgary.
 It is currently based in St. Mary's Parish Hall.

 Film

+During the Golden Age of Hollywood, Alberta was the setting of many films in the Northern genre.
+Some of these were filmed on location while others were shot in the United States.
+Examples include Canadian Pacific, Saskatchewan, Northwest Stampede, Blue Canadian Rockies, and The Wild North.
+Although it takes places in the United States, the 1954 film River of No Return, starring Marilyn Monroe, was filmed in Banff.
+The 1941 British war film 49th Parallel includes a lengthy sequence shot in Banff National Park.
+Campbell's Kingdom (1957), starring Dirk Bogarde, is the only feature film to tell a story about the Alberta oil industry.